-But here in the world we currently inhabit, we look around and see brokenness everywhere: self-righteousness, hubris, deception, apathy.
+But here, now, in the world we actually inhabit, we continue to see brokenness everywhere: self-righteousness, self-deception, hubris and apathy.

 Thus says the LORD of hosts: Render true judgments, show kindness and mercy to one another; do not oppress the widow, the orphan, the alien, or the poor…

-Why can’t our political leaders realize they are responsible to care for and care about our people who live on the fringes?
-Who continually live one crisis or one paycheck away from disaster?
+Why can’t our political leaders realize they are responsible to care for and to care about the widow, the orphan, the alien, the poor – our people who continually live one crisis away from disaster?

 And why can’t the church hold our political leaders accountable to this kind of compassionate servant leadership?

-Such a society requires soft hearts.
-And make no mistake: tender hearts will break.
+And make no mistake: tender hearts DO break.

 - As the heart of Jesus broke in the presence of hard-hearted apathy.